programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 #The number of pages that will be grouped in each json response file
 batch_size = 2
 ```
 The larger the batch size, the faster the progress.
-However, too large a batch size could cause python to "crash" if your computer's short-term memory gets overwhelmed.
+However, too large a batch size could cause Python to "crash" if your computer's short-term memory gets overwhelmed.

 ### Google Vision